 You can also manually schedule data backfills for up to the past 30 days.

-Firebase sets up regular syncs of your data from your Firebase project to BigQuery.
+Firebase sets up daily syncs of your data from your Firebase project to BigQuery.

 By default, all apps in your project are linked to BigQuery and any apps that you later add to the project are automatically linked to BigQuery.
 You can manage which apps send data.